Energy storage technologies

 How do supercapacitors work?

-Supercapacitors store energy electrostatically.
-While their capacity is smaller than batteries, they charge and discharge quickly.
+Supercapacitors store energy by accumulating electrostatic charges.
+Although their energy capacity is lower than batteries, they have the ability to charge and discharge very quickly.

 Advantages: